William Charles May: Personal life

 William Charles May was eldest son of William May (12 December 1826 – 24 December 1896) and Mary Ann Ball (1822 – 9 March 1922).
 Mary Ann Ball was the great-grand niece of William Penn of Pennsylvania.
 She lived to the old age of 100, in Sonning on Thames, Berkshire, England.

 He was an excellent swimmer and had, in his lifetime, rescued nine people from drowning.
 He was a member of the Royal Humane Society.
 He was married to Susan Giddens (b.
 1855) and they lived, until his death in 1931, at 13 Rudall Crescent, Hampstead, London, England.
-They had four children: Charles Albert and three daughters, Edith, Dorothy and Phyllis.
+They had five children: Charles Albert, George William and three daughters, Edith, Dorothy and Phyllis.